Kernix13/javascript-cheat-sheet/README.md

 - NOTE: constructors are really powerful when they have functions w\in them known as methods
 - each object in JS has a prototype – a prototype is an object itself – all objects inherit their properties and methods from their prototypes = Object.prototype vs Client.prototype
 - Object.prototype – you can see its methods like hasOwnProperty, toString, valueOf
+- prevent object mutation: To ensure your data doesn't change, use the function `Object.freeze` to prevent data mutation.
+Once frozen, you can no longer add, update, or delete properties from it

 Syntax:
 - Bracket notation to find the Nth-to-last character: `string.length - n`, where `n` is a # from end